fmosquera0101/retangle_codechallenge/README.md

 *RectangleCalculations.java*

 *public Rectangle getIntersectionPoints(Rectangle r1, Rectangle r2){}*
-Calculate the intersection points which is returned in a Rectangle object, if both Rectangles don not have intersection returned Rectangle will contain all its point in (0,0) and an area of 0.
+Calculate the intersection points which is returned in a Rectangle object, if both Rectangles don not have intersection points a Rectangle object will be returned with all its point in (0,0) and an area of 0.

 *public boolean isContained(Rectangle r1, Rectangle r2){}*